Miami Marlins' new general manager Kim Ng is now baseball's highest-ranking woman

 "We look forward to Kim bringing a wealth of knowledge and championship-level experience to the Miami Marlins," Jeter said in a statement.
 "Her leadership of our baseball operations team will play a major role on our path toward sustained success.
 Additionally, her extensive work in expanding youth baseball and softball initiatives will enhance our efforts to grow the game among our local youth as we continue to make a positive impact on the South Florida community."

+Jeter became baseball's first Black CEO after his group bought the Marlins in 2017.
+He then hired Caroline O'Connor, who as senior vice president is one of the highest ranking women in professional sports.

-Ng (pronounced Ang) has worked with teams who made the playoffs eight time and won three World Series titles.
-She becomes the fifth person to hold the Marlins' top position in baseball operations, and succeeds Michael Hill, who was not retained after the 2020 season.
+Ng, 51, becomes the fifth person to hold the Marlins' top position in baseball operations and succeeds Michael Hill, who was not retained after the 2020 season.

+The Marlins achieved surprising progress in Year 3 of Jeter's rebuilding effort, reaching the playoffs for the first time since 2003 and sweeping the Chicago Cubs in the wild-card round.
+They were swept by the Atlanta Braves in the National League Division Series.